 Our cabin slept six and had two bathrooms.
 It was spacious and comfortable.
 There was a cabin for every size group, some newer, some older but most importantly, all the windows had screens (without holes in them).
 The lodge can accommodate up to 45 guests.

 The walk back to the cabin at night highlighted a sky of more stars than I knew existed, as there was no light pollution.
 A very peaceful sleep followed.

 In asking the other guests what makes Mar Mac Lodge so special, they all tell tales of fly-in fishing outposts where the outhouses are full of mosquitoes, and you have to fend for yourself for everything.
-They say there is no comparison to Mar Mac Lodge, where the fishing is phenomenal, the guides clean all your fish, the kitchen staff put out piles of food, and of course, they rave about the clean bathrooms inside the cabins, that are all well equipped with hot water on demand.
+They say there is no comparison to Mar Mac Lodge, where the fishing is phenomenal, the guides clean all your fish, the kitchen staff put out piles of food, and of course, they rave about the clean bathrooms inside the cabins, which are all well equipped with hot water on demand.